jeffschwartz/linklist/readme.md

 Implements a linklist, which is a simple data structure that supports sequential access (traversing) through a chained list of links.

 LinkList is fast.
 How fast?
-Faster than using JavaScript's built in Array!
+Faster than using JavaScript's built in Array for sequential access!

 Here's the result of creating a link list of 1,000,000 links when running on the latest release Chrome: